1. Launch Creader VII+ X431 / CRP123

 - Access the immobilizer system and code new keys.

 - Activate sensors and perform testing.

-For those who own a repair shop, this is one of the best scanners that you can add to your toolbox.
+For those who own a repair shop, this is one of the best scanners to add to your toolbox.
 If you need it to troubleshoot your cars, it is an excellent choice as long as you can afford one.

 iCarsoft CR Plus is a diagnostic scan tool that will work on Mazda and 40+ other vehicles.
 It can perform the basic Check Engine Light read and reset, plus it can scan the ECU, Transmission, SRS/Airbag, and ABS systems.

-We have used the iCarsoft scanners multiple times to diagnose cars and are quite impressed with the capabilities of this scanner.
+We have used the iCarsoft scanners multiple times to diagnose cars and are quite impressed with this scanner's capabilities.
 It can access almost all the systems in your Mazda, and it can read and clear fault codes.

-Using the scanner is easy; you will need to know the year make, the model of your car and the chassis.
+Using the scanner is easy; you will need to know the year make, your car's model, and the chassis.
 The iCarsoft can display current and stored fault codes and clear them.
-The only thing that we didn't like is that at times it may show error codes that are not vehicle specific and you can not find any information on the code that is showing.
+The only thing that we didn't like is that, at times, it may show error codes that are not vehicle specific, and you can not find any information on the code that is showing.
 You can ignore those kinds of fault codes.